 North Face makes top-notch gear as we already saw that with their Back to Berkeley boot and their toasty and waterproof jackets.
 But their backpacks are very worthy of your hard-earned money too.

-With the Borealis and the Jester backpacks you have two feature-filled daily backpacks that are very hard to choose between.
-Don't you hate it when manufactuters do that :> But never fear, I've got your back (no pun intended).
+With the Borealis and the Jester backpacks, you have two feature-filled daily backpacks that are very hard to choose between.
+Don’t you hate it when manufacturers do that :> But never fear, I’ve got your back (no pun intended).

 Whether you are looking to save a few pennies, or need a pack that will keep your gear super secure, this comparison will help you decide.

 Before we go into detail about anything, we will first take a look at the main design features of these backpacks.
-You can see their sizes, materials, weights and other useful information in the table below:
+You can see their sizes, materials, weights, and other useful information in the table above.

 So, superficially, Borealis is the obvious choice if you are looking for a bigger backpack.
 On the other hand, someone in need of a smaller backpack will naturally opt for the Jester.
 But, I would not advise you to decide on anything just now; we have yet to scratch beneath the surface!